#1 of 23 Places to Visit in Karwar

 Guddalli Peak takes its name from the village Guddahalli that is nearer to the base of the hill.
 It is flanked by thick cover of woods and river meandering through the region.
 The peak offers an excellent view of the seashore and the Karwar town.

 Travellers need to take a 5 km trek through the mountain jungle, crossing brooks and springs, in order to reach Guddali Peak.

 Pilgrimage | Beach

-At a distance of 58 km from Karwar, 75 km from Murudeshwar, 21 km from Ankola, 165 km from Hubli, 163 km from Panjim and 514 km from Bangalore, Gokarna is a small town in the Uttara Kannada District of Karnataka.
-It is a famous pilgrimage center and also one of the top destinations of Karnataka Tourism because of its beautiful beaches.
-Gokarna is one of the must visit places in Karnataka as part of Goa packages.
+At a distance of 21 km from Ankola, 58 km from Karwar, 75 km from Murudeshwar, 163 km from Panjim, 165 km from Hubli, and 514 km from Bangalore, Gokarna is a small town in the Uttara Kannada district of Karnataka.
+It is one of the top places to visit in Karnataka, and among the must-visit places as part of Goa packages.

-The prime attraction of the Gokarna is the Mahabaleshwar Temple which houses the Atmalinga.
+Gokarna is considered one of the famous places of pilgrimage in Karnataka, and among the well-known places to visit near Hubli.
+Sri Mahabaleshwar Temple which houses the Atmalinga is the must include place in Gokarna tour packages.
 The Atmalinga was given to Ravana by Lord Shiva himself.
 Ravana was stopped here for his evening prayers while going back to Lanka.
-He had been instructed by Lord Shiva not to keep the Atmalinga on the ground, since it would be fixed wherever it touched ground.
-Atmalinga was a powerful weapon .....
+He had been instructed by Lord Shiva not to keep the Atmalinga on the ground, since it would be fixed wherever it touched .....